-Taking some ‘me-time’ out of your busy life to recharge your batteries will enable you to feel refreshed and ready for whatever the world throws at you.
+- Taking some ‘me-time’ out of your busy life to recharge your batteries will enable you to feel refreshed and ready for whatever the world throws at you.
 It also does wonders for your confidence.

-Singing with others is a delightful way to make friends and increase your connection with those around you.
+- Singing with others is a delightful way to make friends and increase your connection with those around you.

 - Posture is important for health in general and singing in particular.
 Give your lungs a fighting chance by giving them space.

-- Your throat needs room too so don’t restrict it by hunching your shoulders or straining your neck.
+- Your throat needs room too, so don’t restrict it by hunching your shoulders or straining your neck.